Drop impact on superheated surfaces: from capillary dominance to non-linear advection dominance: Modelling the minimum film thickness

 The curvature of the liquid-gas interface in the neck region, $\tilde{\kappa} \sim \tilde{h}_n/\tilde{\ell}^2$, diverges as the drop approaches the substrate.
 The Laplace pressure associated to this curvature, proportional to $\tilde{h}_n^{-3}$, diverges faster than the neck pressure which evolves as $\tilde{h}_n^{-1}$.
 Capillary effects regularise the interfacial singularity as the Laplace pressure becomes of the order of the neck pressure, setting the minimum thickness of the gas film

 as already derived in \citet{chantelot2021}.
-For a fixed drop radius and superheat, equation \eqref{capscaling} predicts a power-law decrease of the minimum thickness with the impact velocity, $h_m \propto U^{-2}$.
-This power-law is in qualitative agreement with the experimental data for $T_s \le 178 \si{\degreeCelsius}$.
-To quantitatively test the influence of superheat, we take into account the temperature dependence of the gas properties.
+For a fixed drop radius and superheat, equation \eqref{capscaling} predicts a power-law decrease of the minimum thickness with the impact velocity, $h_m \propto U^{-2}$\revP{, that differs from that obtained for non-superheated impacts, $h_m \propto U^{-20/9}$ (equation \eqref{isocapscaling})}.
+This power-law is in qualitative agreement with the experimental data for $T_s \le 178 \si{\degreeCelsius}$. \revP{Equation \eqref{capscaling} also predicts the increase of the minimum thickness with the superheat, $h_m \propto \Delta T^{1/2}$ for fixed impact parameters and material properties.
+Yet, the dependence of $h_m$ on $\Delta T$ is not directly given by a power-law, as the material properties are temperature dependent.} To quantitatively test the influence of $\Delta T$, we take into account the temperature dependence of the gas properties \revP{and the reduced surface tension of the liquid-gas interface heated at its boiling point ($\gamma = 0.017 \, \si{\newton}/\si{\meter}$ at $T_b$)}.
 We evaluate the gas viscosity $\eta_g$, thermal conductivity $k_g$, and density $\rho_g$ at $(T_s+T_b)/2$, as the conduction time scale $h^2\rho_g C_{p,g}/k_g \approx 0.1 \, \si{\micro\second}$ suggests that steady state conductive heat transfer is applicable in the gas layer, and we further assume that, in the neck region, the gas phase is constituted of ethanol vapour.
 In figure \ref{fig3}(a), we plot the prediction of equation \eqref{capscaling} with a prefactor $5.6 \pm 0.8$ obtained from a fit of the data for $T_s \le 178 \si{\degreeCelsius}$ (dashed lines).
 The scaling relation quantitatively captures the temperature dependence of the minimum thickness $h_m$, as well as its decrease with increasing impact velocity for $T_s \le 178 \si{\degreeCelsius}$.
 However, the data for larger superheat deviates from the expected scaling relationship, as evidenced by plotting equation \eqref{capscaling} for $T_s = 230 \si{\degreeCelsius}$ (dashed line).
 We now rationalise this deviation.